c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ```
 > Code listing no. 3

-A point needs to be made about the the code which is listed above, and that is with regard to the alignment of the ```AS_HELP_STRING``` macro.
+A few points need to be made about the the code which is listed above.

+The first one is with regard to the alignment of the ```AS_HELP_STRING``` macro.
 Notice how the call to this macro does not lineup with the surrounding code in respect to indentation; that is, it is not preceded by any whitespace.
 If it were, then the configure script help string which is associated with the ```AX_TEST_MACRO``` would appear out of alignment when a user invokes ```configure --help``` on any package which uses this macro.

+The second one pertains to the ```AC_ARG_WITH``` macro which is used by ```AX_TEST_MACRO```. ```AC_ARG_WITH``` is comprised of four parameters.

+  - 1) : A name to associate with this macro's --with option.
+  - 2) : A help string to associate with this macro's --with option.
+  - 3) : What action to take if the Package configurer passes a value to this macro's --with option.
+  - 4) : What action to take if the Package configurer doesn't pass a value to this macro's --with option.

 ```
 001 `configure' configures SimpleAutotoolsProject 0.0.1 to adapt to many kinds of systems.